Spiderbait

-Spiderbait is an Australian alternative rock band from Finley, New South Wales, formed in 1991 by bass guitarist and singer Janet English, drummer and singer Kram, and guitarist Damian Whitty.
-In 2004 the group's cover version of the 1930s Lead Belly song "Black Betty" reached number one on the ARIA Singles Chart.
+Spiderbait is an Australian alternative rock band from Finley, New South Wales, formed in 1989 by bass guitarist and singer Janet English, drummer and singer Kram, and guitarist Damian Whitty.
+In 2004, the group's cover version of the 1930s Lead Belly song "Black Betty" reached number one on the ARIA Singles Chart.
 They have five top 20 albums: The Unfinished Spanish Galleon of Finley Lake (1995), Ivy and the Big Apples (1996), Grand Slam (1999), Tonight Alright (2004), and Greatest Hits (2005).
 The group have won two ARIA Music Awards with the first in 1997 as 'Best Alternative Release' for Ivy and the Big Apples and the second in 2000 as 'Best Cover-Art' for their single "Glockenpop".
-Between 2004 and 2013 the band was on hiatus to concentrate on solo projects and their personal lives - although periodically returning for occasional gigs.
-In November 2013 the band released its first studio album in nine years, Spiderbait.
+In November 2013, the band released its first studio album in nine years, Spiderbait.

 History

 1989–1994: Early years

 In 1989, Janet English on bass guitar and lead vocals, Mark Maher (better known as Kram) on lead vocals and drums, and Damian Whitty (or "Whitt") on guitar, began performing together.
 All grew up in the small town of Finley in southern New South Wales where Kram and his second cousin Whitty jammed together as schoolboys.
 With English on board, early rehearsals were held in sheds or barns, Kram later recalled: "we were shithouse!
 We were so bad ...
 I mean Janet had never played a note of music in her life".
 Kram taught English to play bass.
 Initial gigs included a friend's party as an unnamed band where they played "Freak Scene" and an AC/DC song.
 They performed at the combined 21st birthday party for Kram and Whitty under the name Candy Spuds.
 They used that name for only one gig and then used Spiderbaby.

 In 1990, the trio moved to Melbourne, where Kram was studying at the Victorian College of the Arts School of Music.
 They soon became part of Melbourne's punk scene, playing gigs at venues like The Tote Hotel in Collingwood.
 Fellow alternative rockers The Meanies were an early influence and helped the band get gigs and a recording contract.
 They signed with Au-Go-Go Records and were renamed as Spiderbait – Spiderbaby was already being used by an American band.
 Spiderbait released their first single, "Circle K", in 1991.
 A seven-track EP titled P'tang Yang Kipper Bang Uh! (named after the 1982 Michael Apted telemovie, P'tang, Yang, Kipperbang) followed in January 1992, displaying the thrash-like hardcore punk of their early live gigs.
-During 1992 they supported United States groups Rollins Band Green Beaver and Beastie Boys on their tour of Australia.
+During 1992 they supported United States groups Rollins Band and Beastie Boys on their tour of Australia.